Fredrick is a webmaster and writer with a great passion for machines. He loves to write articles about cars and other automobiles.

 In case you didn't know, electric cars (or generally electric vehicles) are automobiles that are propelled by electric motors.
 These types of motors use electrical energy, which mainly comes from batteries.

-According to the manufacturers of electric vehicles (EVs), the vehicles use little or no fuel and pollute the environment less compared to the conventional ones.
-They therefore help reduce climate change and allow people to save money on fuel.
+According to the manufacturers of electric vehicles (EVs), these cars use little to no fuel and pollute the environment less compared to conventional ones.
+They, therefore, help reduce climate change and allow people to save money on fuel.